hmpf/easydmp/docs/terminology.rst

       valid.

    template designer
-       A person that may dersign a template for editors to use.
+       A person that may design a template for editors to use.

-   toggle question
+   section toggle question
-       See "optional section question".
+       An optional section's magical toggle question.
+It has two possible answers, "Yes", and "No".
+Answering "No" will skip the section.

+       Implementation detail: It is the first question of a sections's questions and have a magical position of "0".
+It will be automatically created when a section is designated as "optional".

    viewer
        A person that has read-only access to the plan.